“The Land of a Thousand Dances”-Traveling with the Forrest Gump Soundtrack

 Down, down the hill I sailed.
 The speed and the rushing air cleared my mind.
 I was gloriously free in the moment.

-Having returned the bike to the dank darkness of my father’s workshop, I walked back to the my house but was stopped by an intruder, a rooster who stood a foot and a half tall.
-It was autumn personified from the red of its comb and wattle, to the rusty brown on its back, and the yellow cascading down its head and chest.
-Its grandness was further accentuated by the explosion black feathers at its tail.
+Having returned the bike to the dank darkness of my father’s workshop, I walked back to my house but was stopped by an intruder, a rooster who stood a foot and a half tall.
+It was autumn personified, from the red of its comb and wattle to the rusty brown on its back and the yellow cascading down its head and chest.
+Its grandness was further accentuated by the explosion of black feathers at its tail.

-The rooster took a step forward, unfurled its huge wings, rose into the air, and thrust its open talons toward me.
-I screamed and ran into the house as the rooster slowly sauntered into the nearby plum orchard sensing it had made its point.
+The rooster stepped forward, unfurled its vast wings, rose, and thrust its open talons toward me.
+I screamed and ran into the house as the rooster slowly sauntered into the nearby plum orchard, sensing it had made its point.

-My mom was preparing dinner and my dad reading the paper laid out before him on the kitchen table.
-I told then about the attacking rooster and my father told me it belonged to a worker Mr. C. had hired to help with the farm.
-He went on to describe the rooster’s owner as “Good Ole Sherm” who wore no shoes and who had feet as wide as they were long and was “black as the ace of spades.”
+My mom was preparing dinner, and my dad was reading the paper, laid out before him on the kitchen table.
+I told them about the attacking rooster, and my father told me it belonged to a worker Mr. C. had hired to help with the farm.
+He went on to describe the rooster’s owner as “Good Ole Sherm,” who wore no shoes, had feet as wide as they were long, and was “black as the ace of spades.”

-No one ever had to explain to me that during my childhood I lived in a very intolerant country and was part of a prejudice family.
-My grandparent came to this country directly from Poland in the early 1900’s and I frequently felt the sharp painful stabs of Polish jokes.
-And my dad and mom seemed to have a lot of negative things to says about other ethnic people, racial minorities and, from time to time, various religious groups.
+No one ever had to explain to me that during my childhood, I lived in a very intolerant country and was part of a prejudiced family.
+My grandparents came to this country directly from Poland in the early 1900s, and I frequently felt the sharp, painful stabs of Polish jokes.
+And my dad and mom seemed to have a lot of negative things to say about other ethnic people, racial minorities, and, from time to time, various religious groups.

 My dad volunteered to take me to see Sherm about the rooster.
 After supper, I followed him through the plum orchard to Sherm’s home in Mr. C.’s abandoned chicken coop.

-Constructed with old cinder blocks that looked like small grey loaves of course bread, the squat structure had a black tar paper roof and paned windows on three sides.
-Someone had attempted to clean the glass but dirt stubbornly clung to corners.
-The small door for chickens was nailed shut.
-A larger entrance, four weathered vertical boards held together with two horizontal boards, had an empty tuna fish can for a knob.
+Constructed with old cinder blocks that looked like small grey loaves of coarse bread, the squat structure had a black tar paper roof and paned windows on three sides.
+Someone had attempted to clean the glass, but dirt stubbornly clung to the corners.
+The small door for the chickens was nailed shut.
+A larger entrance, featuring four weathered vertical boards secured with two horizontal boards, had an empty tuna fish can serving as a knob.

-My father went in first.
-I followed.
-The windows brought light into cramped space that was furnished with a broken wicker chair, a lime green formica table with rusted chrome sides and legs, a red kitchen chair covered in cracked plastic upholstery, and a small cot.
-The shelter had no water, electricity, or bathroom.
-An oil lamp, camp stove, and a battered aluminum cooler were the only conveniences.
-I didn’t smell any chicken odor, only the masking scent of white wash.
+My father went in first, and I followed.
+The windows brought light into a cramped space furnished with a broken wicker chair, a lime green Formica table with rusted chrome sides and legs, a red kitchen chair covered in cracked plastic upholstery, and a small cot.
+The shelter had no water, electricity, or a bathroom.
+An oil lamp, a camp stove, and a battered aluminum cooler were the only conveniences.
+I smelled no chicken odor, only the masking scent of white wash.

-My father sat down on the wicker chair, I stood.
+My father sat down on the wicker chair, and I stood.
 Sherm did not look at me but pulled the chair away from the table and gently motioned for me to sit down.
-The two men talked about the rooster and laughed as they came up with a plan.
+The two men talked about the rooster and laughed as they devised a plan.
 They discussed this year’s crop and the need for more rain.
 Sherm asked if he could get us something.
 My dad nodded.

-I learned a lot about the hypocrisy of prejudice that day, that humans find great personal benefit in labeling other people with broad unjustified brush strokes.
-Maybe we do it because we are afraid or lazy or because there is comfort in being a member of a tribe.
+I learned a lot about the hypocrisy of prejudice that day, that humans find great personal benefit in labeling other people with broad, unjustified brush strokes.
+Maybe we do it because we are afraid or lazy, or because there is comfort in being a member of a tribe.
 But if we take the time to talk to individuals, really listen and get to know them, everything would be a lot easier.
-My dad, despite his prejudicial comments in private, treated Sherm, the person, with the greatest respect and compassion.
+My dad, despite his prejudicial comments in private, treated Sherm, the person, with the most tremendous respect and compassion.
 Witnessing that simple act of hospitality and the resulting act of total acceptance has had a lasting impact on me.
-Because of that brief encounter, I believe,and will always believe, in inclusion and the importance of an open mind and an accepting heart.
+Because of that brief encounter, I believe, and will always think, in inclusion and the importance of an open mind and an accepting heart.

 4 thoughts on ““The Land of a Thousand Dances”-Traveling with the Forrest Gump Soundtrack